 This form must be sent to firstname.lastname@example.org by 7 February 2020 so that RIC can arrange for the DVC(R) to certify eligibility.

 Submit 'Review ready'* application to RIC

-- An electronic copy of the complete review ready draft application (PDF downliaded from RMS)
+- An electronic copy of the complete review ready draft application (PDF downloaded from RMS)

-- An electronic copy (i.e. Microsoft Word document) of the Strategic Statement, using the template letterhead provided.(NOTE: Applicants from MDHS, Arts, Engineering and Science should submit Strategic Statement to their Faculty by the Faculty due date)
+- An electronic copy (i.e. Microsoft Word document) of the Statement by the Administering Organisation, using the template letterhead provided.(NOTE: Applicants from MDHS, Business and Economics, Engineering and Science should submit the Statement to their Faculty by the Faculty due date)

 - If applicable, the applicant should include an electronic copy of the Request Not to Assess form if they would like to request the exclusion of a potential assessor.

 Part D - Project Description (include Investigator/Capability and Communication of Results.
 The draft may exclude the Project Quality and Innovation, Benefit and Feasibility sections).

 RIC staff members will review the application and provide the applicant with feedback via email.

 Complete the application